discreteoptimization/assignment/README.md

 [![Build Status](https://travis-ci.org/discreteoptimization/assignment.svg?branch=master)](https://travis-ci.org/discreteoptimization/assignment)
 [![codecov](https://codecov.io/gh/discreteoptimization/assignment/branch/master/graph/badge.svg)](https://codecov.io/gh/discreteoptimization/assignment)

 This repository includes all of the tools required for building, deploying, and grading the assignments in the Discrete Optimization course on Coursera (on the 2nd generation platform).
-The code for submission and grading are build on  uses Python and are compatible with version 2 and 3.
+The code for submission and grading are build in Python and are compatible with versions 2 and 3.
 The python unit testing framework pytest and pytest-cov are used to ensure quality control.
-Build scripts are used to automatically build student handouts in the form of zip files and a Coursera compliant docker image for grading submissions.
+Build scripts are used to automatically build student handouts, in the form of zip files, and a Coursera compliant docker image for grading submissions.

 ## Installation